-fault slip could potentially alter some of the observations in this study such as the propagation speed and the transition to supershear [67, 68, 69].
-A potential future extension of this study would be to include Drucker-Prager like plasticity formulation [70, 51] or a continuum damage model [71, 72, 73] to study the implication of accumulating damage in sediment layers on the resultant ground motion characteristics.
+It is important to highlight that our models are all linearly elastic.
+At large slip velocity, which are likely to be observed with strong rate weakening friction, it is probable that the surrounding bulk would start to accumulate inelastic deformation.
+The partitioning of deformations between bulk inelasticity and fault slip could potentially alter some of the observations in this study such as the propagation speed and the transition to supershear (Ben-Zion & Shi 2005; Preuss et al. 2020; Abdelmeguid et al. 2024).
+A potential future extension of this study would be to include Drucker-Prager like plasticity formulation (Dunham et al. 2011; Abdelmeguid & Elbanna 2022) or a continuum damage model (Lyakhovsky & Ben-Zion 2014; Lyakhovsky et al. 2016; Zhao et al. 2024) to study the implication of accumulating damage in sediment layers on the resultant ground motion characteristics.

 Finally, we highlight that current methodologies of identifying earthquake rupture histories and consequently generating seismic hazard maps largely rely on kinematic inversion of the source properties.
 This is usually an ill-posed problem with large uncertainties due to source and path effects.
-This has been highlighted by the contradicting conclusions about the variability in rupture speed along the East Anatolian Fault in the recent Feb 6th 2023 Pazarcik Earthquake in Turkey, which happened to be well-instrumented.
+This has been highlighted by the contradicting conclusions about the variability in rupture speed along the East Anatolian Fault in the recent 2023 February 6 Pazarcik Earthquake in Turkey, which happened to be well-instrumented.
 Theoretical models that can help constrain kinematic inversions are yet to mature to include realistic fault zone complexity.
 Now, with ever-increasing observational facilities, it is important to utilize realistic forward models to identify key characteristics of near-field ground motion records in the presence of realistic material heterogeneity to supplement inversion techniques and limit the degree of uncertainty.
 This will enable the scientific community to identify signatures within the ground motion records that will enable us to get rapid insights into the nature of the rupture propagation.
 These signatures can be utilized to constrain state-of-the-art kinematic inversion methods to better understand the rupture history.
-Such examples in which ground motion characteristics were used to identify rupture speeds already exist, such as in the cases of Denali and the Mw7.8 Turkey earthquakes [8, 6, 7].
+Such examples in which ground motion characteristics were used to identify rupture speeds already exist, such as in the cases of Denali and the M_w 7.8 Turkey earthquakes (Dunham & Archuleta 2004a; Abdelmeguid et al. 2023; Rosakis et al. 2023).